Front Shoulder Pain

 Typical symptoms of rotator cuff tears include a deep dull ache inside the shoulder and weakness with lifting & twisting.
 There may also be a sharp catching sensation with front shoulder pain when using the upper arm.

-You can find out all about the common causes, symptoms, diagnosis and treatment options in the Torn Rotator Cuff section.
+You can find out all about the common causes, symptoms, diagnosis and treatment options for this cause of anterior shoulder pain in the Torn Rotator Cuff section.

 2. Shoulder Impingement Syndrome